 - Open Car Doors – Often, car drivers will not pay attention when exiting their vehicle and open the door in the path of an oncoming motorcycle.
 In many cases, the motorcyclist will not have enough time to avoid a collision with the car door.
 In other instances, the motorcycle driver may avoid the door but get thrown from the bike in the process.

-If you have been injured in a motorcycle accident, please contact the Vancouver, British Columbia lawyers at Stephens and Holman today to schedule your free, no-obligation consultation.
+If you have been injured in a motorcycle accident, please contact the Vancouver, British Columbia, lawyers at Stephens & Holman today by calling 604-730-4120 to schedule your complimentary, no-obligation consultation.